With remote working now becoming commonplace, line managers must be competent at tackling poor performance from afar.

 In-person conversations were the typical way to manage poor performance in the past.
-So, how can managers ‘manage’ bad performance with remote workers, when the opportunities for face-to-face weekly meetings, check-ins and appraisals may not always be possible?
+But, how can managers ‘manage’ bad performance with remote workers, when the opportunities for face-to-face weekly meetings, check-ins and appraisals may not always be possible?

 Read on for ideas on how HR can support and advise line managers about dealing with poor performance.